spacelift-io/terraform-provider-spacelift/README.md

 ### `spacelift_policy_attachment` resource

-`spacelift_policy_attachment` represents a relationship between a Policy and a Stack.
-Each policy can only be attached to a stack once. `LOGIN` policies are the exception because they apply globally and not to individual stacks.
+`spacelift_policy_attachment` represents a relationship between a Policy and a Stack/Module.
+Each policy can only be attached to a stack/module once. `LOGIN` policies are the exception because they apply globally and not to individual stacks/modules.
 An attempt to attach one will fail.

 #### Example usage